teivah/100-go-mistakes/docs/index.md

 ### Returning a nil receiver (#45)

+???+ info "TL;DR"

-**TL;DR**: When returning an interface, be cautious about returning not a nil pointer but an explicit nil value.
+    When returning an interface, be cautious about returning not a nil pointer but an explicit nil value.
 Otherwise, unintended consequences may result because the caller will receive a non-nil value.

 <!-- TODO -->